 Eyelid Surgery

-Eyes draw in people’s attention and convey your personal expression.
-However, hereditary factors and the signs of ageing can greatly impact the appearance of our eyes, so that what they reflect is not necessarily how we feel.
+Reveal your most intriguing facial feature: Eyes draw in people’s attention and convey your personal expression.
+However, hereditary factors and the signs of aging can greatly impact the appearance of our eyes, so that what they reflect is not necessarily how we feel.

 Surgery can be performed on the upper and/or lower eyelids (blepharoplasty) to correct droopy and loose skin as well as puffiness.
-As each patient’s skin elasticity, fatty deposits, tone and texture are individual; the procedure is tailored to ensure outstanding results that meet your specific desires.
+As each patient’s skin elasticity, fatty deposits, tone, and texture are individual; the procedure is tailored to ensure outstanding results that meet your specific desires.

 Sometimes patients send in photos of their eyes for evaluation.
 While seeing photos beforehand is helpful, a thorough in-person consultation and physical examination is an absolute must.
 It is key to choosing the best approach when addressing eyelid surgery, as well as in all aspects of cosmetic and reconstructive plastic surgery.

-Upper Eyelid
+Upper Blepharoplasty

 Loss of the upper eyelid elasticity and tone tend to be the first signs of facial aging.
 Droopy eyelids give patients a tired and saddened appearance, often hiding the underlying shape and beauty of the eyes.
 To restore the beautiful shape and contour of the upper eyelid, the overhanging skin is removed and the final incision is placed in the exact natural shadow of the upper eyelid crease.
 The length of this incision varies depending on the amount of excess lateral skin.
 The eyelid skin heals very well and the scar becomes barely noticeable in a very short period of time.